-Academic calendars for each semester can be found here.
+All academic dates for each semester can be found in the Academic Calendar.

 The academic calendar includes semester start and end dates, no-class dates, last date to withdraw, and other relevant campus information.
 On occasion, the college will update the official academic calendar; please check the website for the most current version.

 Spring Break typically occurs in March.

 Tuition and fees are due approximately three weeks prior to the start of the semester.
 Check with the Student Service Center or Financial Services for exact dates.

 It is best to wait until your transcripts have arrived and are evaluated.
 If time is running short, unofficial transcripts may be brought to a meeting with an advisor to determine appropriate placement into classes.

 Your transcripts will be evaluated after you have declared a major.

 Click on Current Students.
 Hover over the Academics tab at the top of the page.
 Click on Course Catalog.
 There is also a link at the bottom of the ECC website to the class schedule.